 Water:

-[
+Contractor to supply water, either in individual bottles or in a water cooler.

 Sanitary and Personnel Facilities:

-[If no sanitary connection is available at site] The Contractor shall provide and maintain sanitary facilities for the Contractor’s employees, Subcontractors, and all other workers at the Site.
+The Contractor shall provide and maintain sanitary facilities for the Contractor’s employees, Subcontractors, and all other workers at the Site.
 The Contractor shall service, clean, and maintain the facilities and enclosures on a weekly basis.

 When permanent water and drain connections are completed, provide temporary water closets and urinals complete with temporary enclosures, inside building.
 Permanent facilities may be used on approval of the Region.

+Contractor shall provide separate sanitary facilities for the exclusive use of the Consultant including at minimum a flush-type toilet, sink with both hot and cold running water, mirror and vent and shall include suitable heating for winter use, lighting, and an electric hot water heater and tank.
+Sanitary facilities shall be self-contained with no buried storage and shall not be connected to local sanitary.
+Sanitary waste shall be removed as required, with a maximum of two weeks between removals.
+Contractor shall provide power and is responsible for any voltage transformation.
+Contractor shall provide all sanitary supplies and disinfect facilities frequently, at minimum once per week.

 Fire Protection: Furnish and maintain at the Site, adequate firefighting equipment capable of extinguishing incipient fires.
 Comply with all applicable parts of the National Fire Prevention Standard for Safeguarding Building Construction Operations (NFPA No. 241, 2013 edition).